juhele/CzechRad/SCRIPTS/readme.md

 This application is tailor-made for organizations that operate a large number of Safecast / CzechRad devices and provides the ability to check the status of recorded data without the person / team processing and recording data to the Safecast API having to provide this information.

 The application reads the "safecast_API_devices.csv" file from "input" directory (provided CSV sample file can be easily edited / updated using spreadsheet software like Microsoft Excel or LibreOffice Calc).
-The structure of the file is following:
+The structure of the file is following (it is a "searching" link to api.safecast.org to list results from the database according to the selected filter):

 ```